Israr-11/TypeScript-Express-Template/README.md

 Installation:

 npm install
+## Step 2: Create and update the .env file

+.env file is expecting database connection and name.
+In this template, I am using MongodB as the database.

-## Step 2: Start the backend server
+## Step 3: Start the backend server

-npm start or npm run dev
+npm run dev

 Open your favorite browser and navigate to http://localhost:<port> to experience the magic 😎!